mmajerski/vtask/README.md

 vtask [command]

 Available Commands:
-        version                   Prints current version of the CLI help                      Views more information about this program run [-f | --file]         Starts the HTTP web server and serves HTML file provided as an argument
+	version                         Prints current version of the CLI help                            Views more information about this program run [-f | --file] filename      Starts the HTTP web server and serves HTML file provided as an argument

 $ vtask run
 Please check help and provide a HTML file as an argument with --file flag